adityachillarge005/ExpenseFlow/README.md

 Contributions are welcome!

-If you'd like to improve ExpenseFlow:
+1. Fork the repository.

-1. Fork the repository
+2. Create a feature branch.
-2. Create a new branch
+3. Commit your changes.
-3. Commit your changes
+4. Push the branch.
-4. Open a Pull Request
+5. Open a Pull Request.

 ---